wtnm/fform/documentation.md

 ```
 Here `someTestValue` property will be taken from [data object]($data-object) and then passed as 1st argument with string `value2compare` as 2nd to function at `elements.fn.equal`, and the result will be set in `className.equal` with `className` converted to object.

-**Important notice:** during runtime functions in data processor have acces to API througth `this.api` and can use `api.get` to gain access to data in another fields.
+**Important notice:** during runtime functions in data handler have acces to API througth `this.api` and can use `api.get` to gain access to data in another fields.
 It is not recommended, cause changing data in another field won't trigger data update in current.
 Instead use schema's [_stateMaps](#statemaps) propery to translate data from any other field's data to the current field's [data object]($data-object), and then take it from [data object]($data-object) as it shown above.

 #### Structure
 - `widgets` - contains react components that is used in form building, some of them: